 \Note: It should be determined whether a language requirement is included in a transfer degree plan before SPA courses are applied to elective credits.

-Review the online catalog for links and additional information about transfer and majors.
 It is recommended that you meet with an Academic Advisor to assist you with choosing courses.